sdpkjc/SATQuest/docs/index.md

-# **SATQuest:logo**: A Verifier for Logical Reasoning Evaluation and Reinforcement Fine-Tuning of LLMs
+# **SATQuest**: A Verifier for Logical Reasoning Evaluation and Reinforcement Fine-Tuning of LLMs

 <div align="center">